0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

     >
     > To ensure that a new alert rule is created, use a unique alert rule name.

 1. Select **Next**, and optionally select one or more action groups.
-If you do not select an action group and the alert fires, you see the fired alert on the Azure Monitor **Alerts** page in the Azure portal, but do not receive a notification.
+If you don't select an action group and the alert fires, you see the fired alert on the Azure Monitor **Alerts** page in the Azure portal, but don't receive a notification.
 For more information and to learn how to create an action group, see [Action groups](/azure/azure-monitor/alerts/action-groups).
 1. Select **Next** or **Review + create**.
 Once validation completes, review the details and select **Create**.

 ## Manage alert rules